S*Marts Workshops: How to Handle Harassers and Bullies

-Assertiveness and Anti-Harassment Training offers effective approaches and tools for resisting harassment and bullying, and ways to act as an ally when others are being harassed.
+Ally Skills, Harassment Resistance, and Active Bystander Intervention Training offers effective approaches and tools for resisting harassment and bullying, and ways to act as an ally when others are being harassed.

 ver had the experience of cringing over an insensitive remark or discourteous behavior toward someone else, but not knowing whether or how to object or intervene?
 In any situation in which you enjoy some social privilege (unasked for and unearned advantage over those who are not like you), you can be an ally to those with less privilege.
 It takes having an understanding of privilege and oppression and being able to recognize the subtle behaviors, unspoken rules, and unquestioned traditions that perpetuate oppression.
 It also takes a willingness to move beyond good intentions to effective action.
 Allies are key to creating an inclusive culture in any organization or workplace.
 This training will bring you what you need to be an effective ally, including: